Flagrant foul: FIBA

 In addition, any foul by a defensive player before a throw-in during the last two minutes of the game was formerly penalized as an unsportsmanlike foul.
-This rule was changed in 2022, and these fouls are now penalized as a personal foul that incurs one free throw plus possession.
+This rule was changed in 2022, similar to the NBA's "Away from the Play Foul," and these fouls are now penalized as a personal foul that incurs one free throw plus possession.